outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

               - fills the problem shape with relevant structures (build a function, find a route)
               - or does any combination of the above for the origin problem & related problems, potentially neutralizing the problem space itself or converting it to another problem space.

+          - function to apply the solution to the problem space
+            - applying a problem-reducing solution vector to a problem space should reduce the origin problem, and possibly other problems or the problem space itself
+            - applying a 'route optimization' solution may take the form of adjusting the system structure to invalidate the route, may attach a function to nodes, or inject an efficiency structure to the system, which may also reduce the problem dimensions in the problem space visualization in addition to changing the system structure in the associated visualized system-structure interface format of the problem.

-    - ezample logic of function to break a problem into sub-problems
+          - function to select the right format for the problem & solution

-      1. decompose a problem into sub-problems, using core functions like alternate/meta/find applied to problem objects (like how measurement is a core object of a solution, and the prediction function is the default solution object, and a variable is a sub-component object of the prediction function, and so on)
-        - an example is breaking a problem into a problem of finding core components & arranging them in a way that passes filters formed by its solution requirements
-          - a requirement of a function that follows another is a possible match of input/output, if the functions are dependent, rather than relatively independent functions (occupying different function sequences), thereby translating a requirement to a filter that can be used to reduce the solution space to only function sequences that have matching inputs/outputs.

-      2. After sub-problems have individual solutions, you need a way to integrate the sub-solutions so they can solve the original problem

-        - for example, once you have the problem broken into a set of filter structures to reduce the solution space, you need a way to arrange those filters so their output generates the solution (so that the input/output of the filters match, & the sequence of filters makes progress toward reducing the solution space).

-        - the positions of each sub-problem set can be derived using logical positioning.
-A generative set should be followed by a measurement set because the output of the generative set (prediction function generated) matches the input of the measurement set (prediction function to measure); this involves a basic input-output chaining operation as mentioned before.
-A causal set may identify missing information in a variable set to establish cause between variables - that type of structure (missing information) should be followed either by generating the missing information, and if not generatable, should be integrated into the accuracy/confidence/error metrics, as not being able to find the information required to solve the problem (creating an accurate, robust prediction function).
+            - each format is better for different information, problem types/formats (with varying structure in the problem definition) & solution intents, but if you have a particular required solution format, you may need to translate a sub-optimal problem format into one associated with that solution format
+            - each format involves a standard form like a set of vectors (which may represent a set of database/interface queries or insight paths, info objects like questions/insights/related problems, decisions/actions, causes/explanations, steps like removal/addition of variables, directed structures like distortions/intents, etc) which may be applicable in the interface network to retrieve/connect information, or in the problem space to reduce a problem shape, move around problem components to change the problem, or traverse a route in the problem network system (not necessarily the network of related problems, but the problem framed as requiring a solution route within a network)

             - example logic of function to find alternate solution formats in FIG 11 (Finding alternate solution formats that fulfill different metrics)

               - how to identify alternative solutions that would be interchangeable with this solution in various contexts (like for different solution metrics):

                 - in other words, how to translate 'find optimal route fulfilling a metric' to an alternative interchangeable solution that makes the initial problem trivial to solve 'find system-wide cost-reduction function that makes system routes equally costly', at which point the original problem's solution is 'any route'.

                 - we are looking for ways to invalidate the problem (generate an adjacent object to act as a proxy or replacement for the solution, generate the solution automatically, change the system structure so solving the problem isnt necessary, etc) rather than generate a specific solution (like how 'trial & error navigation of all possible routes' is a specific solution)

                 - inference sequence using definitions & problem definition:
                   - check definition:
                     - 'route' is defined as 'a path between nodes in a network'
                   - standardize definition:
                     - 'optimal' can be removed because it means the same as 'fulfilling a metric' but adding 'fulfilling a metric the most' to translate it to the standardized form
                   - find definition (of metric)
                   - apply logic specific to metric definition, or general information-generating logic like a transform that doesnt change meaning in a context
                     - if the metric is the general 'minimize cost' metric of an optimization, apply a transform ('abstract' or 'expand/apply/distribute' or 'change specificity attribute value to its extreme value') that doesn't change the meaning, to produce:
                       - 'minimize system costs' (which doesnt prevent minimize the original cost so it doesnt change the meaning in an invalidating way)
                   - inject new version into original problem definition:
                       - 'find route that minimizes system costs'
                   - check if definitions match logically:
                     - a 'route' wouldnt necessarily produce a system cost-minimizing effect
                   - if they don't match, apply transforms until they match:
                     - abstract 'route' to get 'function':
                       - 'find system cost-minimizing function'
                   - check problem definition for extra information:
                     - the intent of the original problem was to minimize cost of a particular route, a problem that would be invalidated if all routes were equally costly; if we found a 'system cost-minimizing function' that minimized system costs, they might become equally costly, thereby invalidating the problem (invalidating it being one way of solving it), producing:
                       - 'find a system cost-minimizing function that makes system costs equally likely'

                 - different structures fulfill different structural solution metrics
                   - if 'cost' is the metric, measured by total distance traveled, that is clearly different across the various solution formats of FIG 10.

+          - functions to select a problem-solution connecting format trajectory

+          - functions to decompose/aggregate problems/solutions (as shown in FIG 12)
+            - break the problem space into sub-problems, that can execute their own interface traversal & solution-matching process to find sub-solutions
+            - find a structure to combine solutions & combine sub-solutions to create the origin problem's solution, once the sub-solutions to sub-problems are found
+            - ezample logic of function to break a problem into sub-problems, shown in FIG 12 (Network of problem sub-problems, breaking a problem into component problems)

+              1. decompose a problem into sub-problems, using core functions like alternate/meta/find applied to problem objects (like how measurement is a core object of a solution, and the prediction function is the default solution object, and a variable is a sub-component object of the prediction function, and so on)
+                - an example is breaking a problem into a problem of finding core components & arranging them in a way that passes filters formed by its solution requirements
+                  - a requirement of a function that follows another is a possible match of input/output, if the functions are dependent, rather than relatively independent functions (occupying different function sequences), thereby translating a requirement to a filter that can be used to reduce the solution space to only function sequences that have matching inputs/outputs.

+              2. solve sub-problems after the decomposition

+              3. identify structures (like a sequence containing combination operations, or other combination structures like an unordered set, or filters) to combine solutions

+                After sub-problems have individual solutions, you need a way to integrate the sub-solutions so they can solve the original problem

+                - for example, once you have the problem broken into a set of filter structures to reduce the solution space, you need a way to arrange those filters so their output generates the solution (so that the input/output of the filters match, & the sequence of filters makes progress toward reducing the solution space).

+                - the positions of each sub-problem set can be derived using logical positioning.
+A generative set should be followed by a measurement set because the output of the generative set (prediction function generated) matches the input of the measurement set (prediction function to measure); this involves a basic input-output chaining operation as mentioned before.
+A causal set may identify missing information in a variable set to establish cause between variables - that type of structure (missing information) should be followed either by generating the missing information, and if not generatable, should be integrated into the accuracy/confidence/error metrics, as not being able to find the information required to solve the problem (creating an accurate, robust prediction function).

+              4. apply structures to combine solutions & test combined solution output

+          - function to convert/represent objects (like a system/decisions/problem/solution) as a particular format (like a set of vector trajectories across interfaces, or a function)

+          - function to check if a structure (like a solution) fits/matches another structure (like input assumptions & limits or a solution metric)
+            - checking if a solution matches a metric structure is shown in FIG 11 (Finding alternate solution formats that fulfill different metrics)
+            - matching a problem format to a solution format is shown in FIG 9 (Problem formats, with matching solution formats of problem formats) and FIG 10 (Problem-solution structure matching: apply a solution function to a structure containing the problem to find specific solution structures for that problem)

+          - function to compare & select between comparable solutions, including selecting solutions based on input preferences selected (preferences like 'avoid using ML in solution', 'use a particular interface', 'use pre-computed solutions from database', etc)

+          - functions to select/add/remove problem dimensions

+          - functions to identify/reduce solution space

       - FIG 6.
 Example of a problem-solving automation workflow, with a diagram.